AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

 1. Call the parsing function

-    From each of the two processing methods, call to the function to get license plate data from the export file using the following additional code:
+    From each of the two processing functions, add a call to the new CSV Code to get license plate data from the export file using the following additional code (place this in both the `ProcessImports` and `ProcessReviews` functions):

     ```cs
     //parse the plate information